 Commitment to Social Responsibility

-Throughout the financial year of 2017, José de Mello Capital and José de Mello Group’s main platforms and business units reinforced the commitment to carry out their business activity in a sustainable and socially responsible way.
+In the 2018 financial year, José de Mello and the Group’s main platforms and business units reinforced the commitment to pursue their business activities in a sustainable and socially responsible manner.

-This institution joins the eight entities that were already partners of the Volunteer Programme, namely the Coração Amarelo Association, the Community Centre of Galiza, the Carcavelos Parish Community Centre, the Obra do Frei Gil, the Movimento de Defesa da Vida, the Junior Achievement Portugal, the Bebés de São João and the Associação dos Albergues Nocturnos do Porto.
+Currently with the participation of over 320 volunteers, from all subsidiary companies, former employees and members of the José de Mello family, the Volunteer Programme consolidated, in the last financial year, the connection to its network of partner entities: The Coração Amarelo Association, the Community Centre of Galiza, the Carcavelos Parish Community Centre, Obra do Frei Gil, Movimento de Defesa da Vida, Junior Achievement Portugal, Bebés de São João, the Associação dos Albergues Nocturnos do Porto and Refood.

-To validate the performance strategy that has served as a basis for the Volunteer Programme, annual evaluation surveys were once more conducted among volunteers and partner institutions, and it was evident from the results obtained, that there was both a high level of satisfaction of volunteers, and a very positive social impact in the field.
+In order to validate the performance strategy that has been serving as the basis for the Volunteer Programme, evaluation surveys were once again carried out among the volunteers and partner institutions.
+The results obtained reflected, on one hand, a high level of satisfaction among volunteers, and, on the other hand, a strong social impact on the ground.

 This project ensures employee involvement, through the donation of a minimum of one euro from their monthly salary, while also giving them the opportunity, at the end of the year, to vote on the institutions that they would like to see benefitted.

-In the 2017 edition, ATM, CUF, José de Mello Capital, José de Mello Residências e Serviços and José de Mello Saúde awarded financial support of four thousand euros to each of the institutions chosen by employees: Associação Passo a Passo, Centro Paroquial e Social de Santa Maria de Avanca and Congregation Irmãzinhas dos Pobres.
+In the 2018 edition, ATM, Bondalti, José de Mello, José de Mello Residências e Serviços and José de Mello Saúde awarded financial support of 4,000 euros to each of the institutions chosen by the employees: Casa de Santo António, Cerciesta and Cáritas Paroquial da Cova da Piedade.

-In addition to these four broad ranging initiatives with employees, for the fifth consecutive year, José de Mello Capital, in its capacity as a controlling company for José de Mello Group, promoted an internal initiative to publicise the “Pirilampo Mágico” solidarity campaign, whose intent is to support the various CERCIs and fellow organisations in raising public awareness for the right to equal opportunities for people with disabilities.
+In addition to these five broad ranging initiatives with employees, for the fifth consecutive year, José de Mello, in its capacity as a controlling company for José de Mello Group, promoted an internal initiative to publicise the “Pirilampo Mágico” solidarity campaign, whose intent is to support the various CERCIs and fellow organisations in raising public awareness for the right to equal opportunities for people with disabilities.

-In the context of their business activity, the main platforms and business units of the José de Mello Group –– Brisa, CUF, José de Mello Residências e Serviços and José de Mello Saúde – have undertaken a broad set of important social responsibility actions throughout the 2017 financial year.
+In the context of their business activity, the main platforms and business units of the José de Mello Group – Bondalti, Brisa, José de Mello Residências e Serviços and José de Mello Saúde – have undertaken a broad set of important social responsibility actions throughout the 2018 financial year.

 Voluntary Service Scheme